OHDSI/webapi-wiki/Security-Configuration.md

 - **security.ad.ignore.partial.result.exception**: true/false
 - **security.ad.result.count.limit**: Limit the number of AD results to 0 means no limit
 - **security.ad.default.import.group**: The group to use for importing users from AD into WebAPI's configuration database.
+- **security.ad.userMapping.usernameAttr**: The name of field in AD where user login is stored

 ### OpenID configuration